 Representative groups have a special role

 If you complain to us on the basis that you are a representative group, our Complaints Committee looks at a number of criteria when deciding whether to take forward the investigation.
-To help them make a decision, we will ask you to explain which group you believe has been affected by the alleged breach of the Editors' Code, how you are representative of that group, how you believe the alleged breach is significant and how you believe the public interest would be served by considering the complaint.
+To help them make a decision, we will ask you to set out who you represent and how you do so, how you in your representative function feel the Code has been breached, how you believe the alleged breach is significant and how you believe the public interest would be served by considering the complaint.

 Taking forward representative group complaints is an important way to address individual instances that cause concern about breaches of standards.
 In addition, in exceptional circumstances – and having considered detailed criteria that set out when this is appropriate – IPSO’s Board is able to ask the Complaints Committee to investigate and adjudicate a potential breach of the Editors’ Code.